frain-dev/convoy-website/content/blog/introducing-subscriptions-filtering.md

 tags:
     - Product Update
 featured: true
-description: Learn how to route webhook events to several endpoints based on payload structure.
+description: Many times webhook consumers depend on only a fraction of the webhook events it receives.
+Learn how to route webhook events to endpoints based on payload structure in Convoy.
 published_at: 2022-12-01T13:00:00.000+00:00
 ---